metucclub/bergi/README.md

 e-bergi is a tech blog which resides [here](http://e-bergi.com).

-This repo is a straightforward Django setup to replace it.
+This repo is a Django setup to replace it.

 ## watch